nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The availability of a person.
 * The start of the available dates must be before the end of the available dates.
+* If a person does not have any specified available dates, it means that they are available all the time.

 <div markdown="block" class="alert alert-danger">:exclamation: **Warning**